 Full day: Bush and Heritage in Southern Coromandel

 Another wonderful hiking area between the Southern Coromandel towns of Waihi and Paeroa is Karangahake Gorge.
-Home to a spectacular regenerating forest and hiker’s paradise, it is an absolute-must for any nature enthusiast.
-The gorge is filled with old gold mining relics which stand alongside massive Mamaku ferns, swift streams, the stunning stairacase Owharoa Falls and vast rock faces.
+Home to a spectacular regenerating forest and hiker’s paradise, it is an absolute must for any nature enthusiast.
+The gorge is filled with old gold mining relics which stand alongside massive Mamaku ferns, swift streams, the stunning staircase Owharoa Falls and vast rock faces.
 Hiking the trails of Karangahake Gorge offers a glimpse into the dramatic nature of the area’s landscape and history.
 Up in the hills behind the village of Karangahake at Bullswool Farm Park, is the Bush Discovery Trail.
 Here you will earn about native birds and trees, and also visit their Museum, which tells the story of the Southern Coromandel's early Kauri and mining heritage.

 A day in the Marine Reserve

-Cathedral Cove Kayak Tours offer a terrific way to discover Te-Whanganui-o-Hei if you prefer to be a participant rather than a spectator.
+Cathedral Cove Kayaking offer a terrific way to discover Te-Whanganui-o-Hei if you prefer to be a participant rather than a spectator.
 Paddle through sea caves, interact with marine life and pull up at Cathedral Cove where your guide will make you a well-earned hot cappuccino while you explore the famous stretch of beach.